mrFlick72/spring-cloud-kubernetes-demo/README.md

  ![Admin Web App](/images/messages_webapp.png)

 ## The technology stack

-One of the goal of this spike was to show how using the Spring Cloud abstraction in order to swich from Spring Cloud Netflix to Spring Cloud Kubernetes and viceversa, without change one line of code.
-How do that?
+One of the goal of this spike was to show how using the Spring Cloud abstraction in order to switch from Spring Cloud Netflix to Spring Cloud Kubernetes and viceversa, without change one line of code.
+How do that?.

+First of all let me the technology involved:

+* Spring Cloud Gateway
+* Spring Cloud Netflix Eureka for Service Discovery
+* Spring Cloud Kubernetes
+* Spring Cloud Ribbon
+** Spring Cloud Kubernetes Ribbon, load balancing client ** Spring Cloud Netflix Ribbon, load balancing client
+* Spring Reactive Mongo
+* Spring WebFlux
+* Spring Boot 2.1.x

+The magic is behind profiled build and Spring profile.
+With profiled build we assurance that the dependencies in the classpath will be correct, with spring profile we assurance that the configuration for spring cloud netflix are enabled only if we want run our application on Spring Cloud Netflix, while fro kubernetes in this case we will use the k8s config map.

 ## How it works with Spring Cloud Netflix